Plans for the first "sustainable Martian city" show that it is only a matter of time before humans develop the first colonies on the red planet.

 City on Mars

 Mars is half the size of the Earth.
 But how would we get there?
-Every two years there are a couple of weeks when the planet is closest to Earth, with journeys that are "only" six months long.
+Every two years there are a couple of weeks when the planet is closest to Earth, with journeys "only" six months long.

 However, circumstances on the Red Planet are far from friendly.
 Atmospheric pressure is not suitable for humans and surface radiation is lethal.